skynet-guide/docs/docs/skynet/packaging-with-rift.md

 # Packaging a Skapp with Rift and deploying it to Skynet

+## Let's turn your App into a Skapp!

 This tutorial will show you how to use Rift to set up a resolver skylink, package your web app for Homescreen, and deploy it to Skynet.

 ### 1. Creating a resolver skylink